thornewman/snmptastic/README.md

 across devices.

-When properly configured, it will run as a forked UNIX daemon, periodically retrieve configuration files from configured devices, store them, and send email notifications of differences in configurations over time.
+When properly configured, it will run as a forked UNIX daemon, periodically retrieve configuration files from configured devices, store them, log and send email notifications of differences in configurations over time.

 It provides: